 Skip to main content

-The first problem is that traumatic injury, and particularly brain injury, already have significant psychological consequence.
+Traumatic injury, and particularly brain injury, has significant psychological consequence.
 The incidence of affective disorders, psychiatric hospitalization and suicide are higher in people who have sustained a brain injury versus those who have not.
 When a person sustains a brain injury, there is often a sense of hopelessness created, at least in part by physicians saying there is nothing they can do to help.
-Objective measures of physiologic dysfunction exist, as do some treatments but these are not generally covered by insurance, increasing the sense of hopelessness.
-Media representation of the chronic effects of neurotrauma may lead to the brain injury sufferer believing themselves to have a progressive neurodegenerative disorder, again increasing hopelessness.
-The obligation of a neurosurgeon caring for that patient is to provide empathy and relief rather than compound the problem.

-Neurosurgeons can take five actions to provide the best care for patients in the context of traumatic injury consults:
+In addition to re-examining their behavior and language, neurosurgeons can take five actions to provide the best care for patients in the context of traumatic injury consults

 1. Improve diversity in leadership positions and in all aspects of neurosurgical practice.
 We need to have people in our clinics and hospitals who can relate to the patients they treat, share their cultural and social backgrounds and understand their rationale in making decisions.